ayellapragada/Fafbook/docs/README.md

-# Faafbook
+# Fafbook

 ## Minimum Viable Product
-Faafbook is a web application based on Facebook built using Ruby on Rails and React/Redux.
+Fafbook is a web application based on Facebook built using Ruby on Rails and React/Redux.
 These are the features this app will have at the minimum:

 - [ ] Hosting on Heroku